askui/askui/docs/docs/api/06-Configuration/askui-ui-controller-client.md

 • **askuiUiControllerServerUrl**: `string` - Default: `http://localhost:6769`

-This provides the address where the askui UI Controller runs.
+This provides the port where the askui UI Controller runs.
 The Client is also connecting to this address.

 ___

 ### inferenceServerUrl